 - How do you change channels?
 A quick press of the On/Off - Function button, cycles through the channels.

 - Why do my swimmers hear static?
 It could be a couple of things.
 The swimmer and coach are not on the same channel, or the Wireless Microphone is turned off.
 The headsets will produce static if it doesn’t find a broadcast on the channel it is set on.

 - What if a coach wants to saying something private, or not share with the swimmers using the MySwimEars?
 We do two things on our team, 1) Turn down the Wireless Microphone to its lowest volume without turning it off and/or 2) remove the mic from your head area, and hold it behind your body.

 - Can you change the volume on the MySwimEars?
 Yes!
-On MySwimEars v2.0, the users can adjust the volume for their comfort.
+On MySwimEars v2.0 and newer, the users can adjust the volume for their comfort.
 The original headsets do not have this function.

 Does the Wireless Microphone and the MySwimEars follow FCC rules?
 Good question, and the short answer is yes!
 Now the long answer.
 The wireless microphone works according to Title 47 – Telecommunications.
-You will not need a license to operate the MySwimEars and its Wireless Microphone.
 If you are outside the US, please contact Kerry so we can work to ensure we follow all local and national rules.

 How many coaches can use the Wireless Microphone?
 You are allowed upto to 12 different channels, so you can have 12 coaches communicating to different groups.

 - Can more than one coach use the same channel on the Wireless Microphone?
 Unfortunately, one coach per channel.
 Coaches can broadcast on any of the 7 channels from any Wireless Microphone, so you can “hand off” a group of swimmers, as long as the previous coach changes theirs to a different channel.